What is Kubernetes Lens?

 - Need more snapshots?
 Add as many as you need.
 You’re not breaking the system

-Naturally, Lightrun offers a very robust yet easy to use way of monitoring the K8S stack. you can try it out yourself with our free access offering.
+Naturally, Lightrun offers a very robust yet easy to use way of monitoring the K8S stack, which you can try out yourself.

 Lightrun is a secure, developer-native observability platform that enables you to add logs, snapshots, and metrics directly into your source code or application, in any environment.
 It really is the next level of Kubernetes Lens, allowing you to troubleshoot Kubernetes directly from any IDE.